-To edit the Git repository connection, click [Edit connection].
+To edit the Git repository connection, click [Edit] on the right side of

 To synchronize a Git Repository, click [Synchronize] in the overview page:

-- During synchronization, the external resources (HTML/CSS/images) are fetched from the selected Git repository and stored on the server.
+- During synchronisation, the external resources (HTML/CSS/images) are fetched from the selected Git repository and stored on the server.

-- After synchronization, the templates are uploaded to your environment.
+- After synchronisation, the templates are uploaded to your environment.
 You can now start testing the templates, for example, by loading the login page.

 Changes in the templates will only be visible on the production environment after clearing the CIM cache (or restarting the application).
 Please ask your contact within Onegini.